 Penetrating cardiac trauma is increasingly common with the majority being caused by gunshot and stab wounds, although shrapnel, fractured ribs, intracardiac diagnostic and therapeutic catheters can also produce penetrating cardiac injury.
 Penetrating wounds often result in laceration of the pericardium, as well as the underlying myocardium.
 One or more chambers, the interventricular and interatrial septa, valvular apparatus and coronary arteries may be involved.
 Box 10.2 summarizes the complications of penetrating cardiac trauma.
-In the case of stab wounds, the chamber most commonly involved is the right ventricle because of its anterior position followed by the left ventricle.
-Forty per cent of penetrating cardiac injuries are to the ventricles.
+In the case of stab wounds, the chamber most commonly involved is the right ventricle because of its anterior position followed by the left ventricles.
 Twenty-three per cent are to the right atrium and 3 per cent to the left atrium.
 Clinical presentation is dependent on the size of the wound and the location of the structures injured.
 If the pericardium remains open, blood can pass freely